mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 **Question:** If we drop off body and mind, where do they go?

 **Katagiri Roshi:** Nowhere.

+Nowhere.
 Just be there.

 Do you understand?

-**Same person:** *[A little.]*
+**Questioner:** [A little.]

-**Katagiri Roshi:** After dropping... *[He laughs.]* After dropping off body and mind is... where is the dropping off the body and mind?
+**Katagiri Roshi:** After dropping... *[He laughs.]* After dropping off body and mind [...], where is the dropping off the body and mind?
 Is it somewhere separate from you?
 Outside from you, or inside of you?
 Or between?
 Where is it?

-There is no particular thing objectively you can see, or there is no particular thing seen objectively as subject, subjective.
+There is no particular thing objectively you can see, or there is no particular thing seen objectively as subject (or subjective).
 While you can see the something subjective or objective, that is the world of conceptualization you can see.
-But you don’t believe actually, but if you really devote yourself as a practice, you do it.
+You don’t believe [it] actually, but if you really devote yourself as a practice, you do it!

-If you don’t believe, I always mention that book, *[he laughs,]* “Flow Experience”?
-(The book is *Beyond Boredom and Anxiety*; the updated version is titled *Flow*.)
+If you don’t believe, I always mention that book, *[he laughs,]* “Flow Experience,” you know?
+(The book is *Beyond Boredom and Anxiety*; the current updated version is titled *Flow: The Psychology of Optimal Experience*.)
 You know, the mountain climbers, football players... look at those people who are exactly participating in the practice, action itself.
 Where is dropping off the body and the mind?
 Your body and mind is really flexible.
 There is no frame of your body and the mind right in the middle of flow practice of playing football.
 No!
-If you see [it] even slightly, you will be hurt.
+If you see [it] even slightly, you will be *hurt*.
 You cannot play football [that way].

 So you don’t see yourself particularly as a subject, you don’t see something objective, so-called ball.
 No, you cannot see.
 But there is something: ball and you communicate totally, right in the middle of flow practice of playing football.

 Without this, you cannot see *any* development, any progress.
-If you see the progress, and then, where are we heading for?
+If you see the progress, and then, where are you heading for?
 Nowhere.
-All you have to do is just, you have to be right in the middle of flow process, flow progress.
+All you have to do is just, you have to be right in the middle of flow progress.
 That’s it.
 Every moment you have to do it.
 No other place.

 Any other questions?